Particular/docs.particular.net/nservicebus/errors/automatic-retries.md

 ### Transport transaction requirements

-The SLR mechanism is implemented by rolling back the [transport transaction](/nservicebus/messaging/transactions.md) and scheduling message for [delayed-delivery](/nservicebus/messaging/delayed-delivery.md) next time it is picked from the input queue.
-Aborting the receive operation when transactions are turned off would results in message loss.
+The SLR mechanism is implemented by rolling back the [transport transaction](/nservicebus/messaging/transactions.md) and scheduling message for [delayed-delivery](/nservicebus/messaging/delayed-delivery.md) the next time it is picked from the input queue.
+Aborting the receive operation when transactions are turned off would results in a message loss.
 Therefore SLR cannot be used when transport transactions are disabled.

 ### Configuring SLR using app.config